Recommended 3D PRinters of 2019

 By David Florian

 Hey everyone!
 Dr. D-Flo here.
 In case you stumbled upon my page via a search engine, I am a huge 3D printer enthusiast.
 I have 3D printed well over 100 kilos worth of knickknacks and prototypes.
 I even 3D printed a 3D printer.
 This post will only include 3D printers that I have laid my hands on (may not be the current revision), so there is a chance I have not experienced the ultimate 3D printer.
-If I have then please let me know over on the forum!
-This roundup will only include fused deposition modeling (FDM).
+If there is a glaring omission please let me know over on the forum!
+This roundup will only include Fused Filament Fabrication (FFF) 3D printers.

 Please note: Amazon and MatterHackers links provide a small kickback to keep the lights on in Dr. D-Flo’s laboratory.
 Thanks for understanding!

 To preface this section, each person and project have different requirements and budgets.
 Therefore, my pick for the “best” 3D printer could be ill suited for your needs.
 The reason I am including this section is because I am often asked: If money is no object, then what 3D printer is the best?
 Now I can point those questions to this article.

 This will come as no surprise to my YouTube viewers, but the MakerGear M3 takes the crown for the best overall 3D printer.
 The M3 adds increased connectivity and auto bed leveling over its M2 predecessor (my current printer).
 The M3 comes in two flavors: Single Extruder (SE) and Independent Dual eXtruders (abbreviated as IDX)